CMV Group

-The CMV Group is an Australian company which operates automotive dealerships and horticulture in South Australia and Victoria, employs more than 1,200 staff with an annual turnover in excess of $1 billion.
+The CMV Group is an Australian company which operates automotive dealerships and horticulture in South Australia and Victoria, employs more than 2,000 staff with an annual turnover in excess of $1 billion.

 History

 In 1934, CMV's founder Sidney Crawford opened a dealership specialising in the sale and service of commercial transport vehicles, in particular British Leyland Trucks and the Diamond T brand.
 The company began distributing Case tractors in 1935 and Commer products in 1938.

 In 1963, the company began selling Toyota commercial vehicles.
 Between 1968 and 1988, under Sidney's son Jim Crawford, the business expanded and diversified, developing three divisions, CMV Automotive, CMV Trucks and CMV Farms.
 These divisions grew, both through reinvestment of revenue and by the acquisition of new franchises.

+In 2000, CMV opened a Mitsubishi / Volvo Trucks dealership in Melbourne.

 In 2016 CMV managing director Paul Crawford was presented with the Australian Entrepreneur of the Year Industry Prize.